Queenstown Cruise Boarding Points

 Used by: Spirit of Queenstown Scenic Cruise | Find on map.

-• Situated a few minutes’ walk west of downtown along Lake Esplanade, St Omer Wharf offers a quieter boarding experience away from the main crowds.
-It’s next to St Omer Park, a popular picnic spot with lakefront views and green space.
+• Location: A few minutes’ walk west of downtown along Lake Esplanade.
+Quieter boarding with lakefront views and green space.

 • Nearby landmarks: St Omer Park, Lakefront Trail